Gérard Philipe: Death

 Plaque outside 17 rue de Tournon.

 On 5 November 1959 he was admitted to hospital at the Violet Clinic, 60 rue Violet (Paris 15th), where he was diagnosed with liver cancer.
 His wife and the doctors concealed the nature of his disease, letting him believe that the operation was a successful operation against an abscess, to spare him dealing with the tragic news.
 He was working on ideas for plays and films he planned to work on for when he got better, one of which was Hamlet.
 He died from liver cancer, on 25 November 1959, at his home on the Rue de Tournon, Paris, eight days short of his 37th birthday.

 His untimely death caused a deep outpouring of shock and emotion in France, due to his great popularity as an actor and French icon.
-Jean Vilar paid him a final tribute on 28 November, on the stage of the Théâtre de Chaillot: “Death struck high.
-She mowed down the very one that […] for us expressed life. […] Hard worker, secret worker, methodical worker, he nevertheless mistrusted his gifts which were those of grace".
+Jean Vilar paid him a final tribute on 28 November, on the stage of the Théâtre national de Chaillot: "Death struck high.
+She mowed down the very one that (…) for us expressed life. (…) Hard worker, secret worker, methodical worker, he nevertheless mistrusted his gifts which were those of grace".

 In accordance with his last wishes, he was buried, dressed in the costume of Don Rodrigue (The Cid), in the village cemetery in Ramatuelle, Var, near the Mediterranean coast.

 To commemorate the centenary of the cinema in 1995, the French government issued a series of limited edition coins that included a 100 franc coin bearing the image of Philipe.
 Among the most popular French actors of modern times, he has been elevated to mythic status in his homeland, not least because of his early death at the peak of his popularity.